eller kjøp de skickelige platene fra mons.no shop

 (instrumental)

 But it isn't.
-Just their way to say "not a good one" without creating to much fuzz.
+It's just their way to say not a good one without creating to much fu

-The words to this song didn't do it any favours either.
+The words didn't do the songs any favors either.

 Perfekt harmoni